SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 Edited by Anne van Aaken and Diane Desierto

 Access to remedies remains elusive for those affected by human rights abuses committed by business.
-One possibility of narrowing the legal gap is the Hague Rules on Business and Human Rights Arbitration, which provides a set of rules for the arbitration of business and human rights disputes.
+One possibility of narrowing the legal gap are the Hague Rules on Business and Human Rights Arbitration, which provides a set of rules for the arbitration of business and human rights disputes.
 The Hague Rules are an example of the application of the third pillar of the UNGPs which secures the access to remedy, while serving as a strategy for business to fulfill its obligations under Pillar II of the Guiding Principles ex ante.
 They were developed after extensive consultation with numerous stakeholders and launched on December 12, 2019 at the Peace Palace in The Hague.

 The Hague Rules establish a concrete framework for arbitrating business and human rights disputes affecting a wide spectrum of stakeholders and occurring in diverse constellations and legal settings, ultimately providing claimants and respondents with a new, consensual, flexible, and multi-purpose remedial mechanism to resolve business and human rights disputes.
 The Rules take inspiration from the overall success of the Bangladesh Accords Arbitrations in expeditiously and justly resolving multi-stakeholder business and human rights disputes.
-The Hague Rules are explicitly modeled on the 2013 UNCITRAL Arbitration Rules, but with adjustments and flexibilities designed to respond to the specific context and needs of business and human rights disputes.
+The Hague Rules are explicitly modeled on the 2013 UNCITRAL arbitration rules[1], but with adjustments and flexibilities designed to respond to the specific context and needs of business and human rights disputes.
 Considering the breadth of the scope of potential disputes that may be arbitrated under the Hague Rules, parties may exercise their discretion to modify or opt out of certain provisions that do not respond to their needs in the dispute at issue.
 Certain Model Clauses annexed to the Hague Rules have been developed in this respect.

 The reader is urged to examine the following documents and papers: